evdhiggins/picture-this/README.md

 exports.uploadConfig = {};
 ```

-While a Javascript configuration file offers more powerful possibilities, all script that is executed in the Nightmare.js browser will be parsed as JOSN, so any data that is not JSON-compatible will be lost (e.g. functions).
+While a Javascript configuration file offers more powerful possibilities, all script that is executed in the Nightmare.js browser will be parsed as JSON, so any data that is not JSON-compatible will be lost (e.g. functions).

 WIP: "If you would like to entirely overwrite the function executed in the browser you can supply a `browserFunction` property within the `pageConfig` and `uploadConfig` config objects that will be called instead of the default function."